 Phuket Festivals and Cultural Events

 Phuket has way more happening than people realise, even as a local resident I find it hard to keep up.
 There are traditional festivals, there are music and food festivals, local street fairs, all kind of things going on year round!
 The most famous festival in Phuket is the Vegetarian Festival.
 Phuket is also a great place to be for Songkran (the "water throwing" festival / Thai New Year).
 Another popular festival is Loy Krathong.
-The dates for the vegetarian festival and Loy Krathong change every year as they are based on the lunar calendar.
-October and November are good months to come to Phuket :)
+Dates for the vegetarian festival and Loy Krathong change every year as they are based on the lunar calendar.
+There is plenty of culture and history here, not just beaches!

 The vegetarian festival is my favourite thing in Phuket!
 The 2017 Phuket Vegetarian Festival was 19th - 29th October.
-But the festival was kept quiet this year as King Bhumibol's funeral was October 26th.
+But the festival was kept quiet as King Bhumibol's funeral was October 26th.
 Thailand's King passed away on October 13th 2016.
-And that's probably the biggest event in recent years.
+And that was probably the biggest event in recent years.

 Photos from recent Phuket vegetarian festivals ...

 • Phuket Vegetarian Festival 2016 Photos

 Recent Phuket Festivals on the blog